usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Memorized-secret.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
-    <td>A Memorized Secret authenticator — commonly referred to as a <i>password</i> or, if numeric, a <i>PIN</i> — is a secret value that is intended to be chosen and memorized by the user.
+    <td>A Memorized Secret authenticator — commonly referred to as a <i>password</i> or, if numeric, a <i>PIN</i> — is a secret value intended to be chosen and memorized by the user.
 Memorized secrets need to be of sufficient complexity and secrecy that it would be impractical for an attacker to guess or otherwise discover the correct secret value.
 A memorized secret is <i>something you know</i>.</td>
   </tr>
   </table>
   </div>